sroehling/FutureBudget/Retirement Simulator/AppStoreReleaseChecklist.md

 3. Sign with the Development certificate.
 4. Save in the folder /Users/sroehling/Development/ReleasedAppIPAs with a name like "FutureBudget-1.0.RC1".

+## Test the Release Build on an iOS Device

+This is an absolutely essential step, because it ensures that what was archived will actually load on an iOS device.

+  1. Add the final testing IPA created above to iTunes.
+This is done with the "File->Add to Library..." command within iTunes, and selecting the appropriate IPA file.
+  2. Install on the device via iTunes.
+This will replicate how the app will be installed from the App store.
+After adding the IPA to the library.
+This is done by re-synching the device with iTunes (e.g., via the "Apply" button).
+  3. Perform the manual UI testing steps as described above.

 ## Tag the Version in Git

 Using git, tag the app's project code with the version number